 Verify customers identity within 15 seconds.
 Schedule a free identity verification demo here.

-- Complex identity fraud schemes have been on rising, making it more difficult to manage and prevent.
-2017 alone accounted for $16,8 bln. loss due to fraudulently identity cases.
+- Complex identity fraud schemes have risen, making it more difficult to manage and prevent crime.

 - Online fraud risk has reached unprecedented volumes causing real challenges for digital growth.